• Skip to primary navigation

 extra butter

-• Place the ball seam side on a clean counter (ideally, no flour on the surface to create more friction).
+• Place the round dough seam side down on a counter (no flour to create more friction).
 Use your hand to drag the dough in small circles until it is completely round and smooth.

 • Cover loosely with plastic wrap and let them rise until doubled in size, about 1 to 1.5 hours (second proof).